Into Our World of Anxiety and Fear Come the Raindrops of Human Transformation

 The Shortness and Sweetness Of It All.

-What’s a ‘What if…?
-Q. A woman named Maggie is vacationing alone on Skull Island.
-While on a moonlight walk, she discovers a suitcase with a million bucks washed up on a beach?
+Q. What if…?
+A woman named Maggie is vacationing alone on Skull Island.
+While on a moonlight walk, she discovers a suitcase with a million bucks washed up on a beach.
 (Your inciting incident, BTW.)
+Now what does she do?
 A. She decides to sneak the suitcase back to her hotel room to further investigate.
+She has a few drinks and dreams of being rich.
 She’s just about broke, and a million bucks would be nice.
-She has a few drinks, but ultiomately decides to report the money come daylight.
+She wakes up the next morning with a clear head and ultimately decides to report the money to the authorities.

 So then what?
-What if…?
-Q. The next morning she learns the local police chief is dead, the money missing and she realizes she might be implicated in some horrendous crime.
+Q. What if…?
+The next morning she learns the local police chief is dead, the money missing and she realizes she might be implicated in some horrendous crime.
 Now what does she do?
 A. She’s already befriended Pierre, the resort’s handsome, charismatic bartender, who seems to be a rational, likeable sort.
 She’ll seek his advice.

 So then what?
-What if…?
-Q. Pierre listens sympathetically and tells her to keep the money a secret until he can figure out what do do.
+Q. What if…?
+Pierre listens sympathetically and tells her to keep the money a secret until he can figure out what do do.
 She agrees.
-So what does Pierre do?
-A. He stealthily places a call to Dr. Martinique, vicious head of the island’s crime syndicate.

 Is there a key to good plotting?
 Yes.
 One must provide a suitable beginning, and a middle, and an ending, as seen through the eyes (POV) of your character(s) and/or through omniscient narration.
+Every scene you write must integrate seamlessly (within the parameters of your story line) with your previous scene and your next.

 And that’s all the help you’ll get here.
 That should be the only help you’ll require.
 Because creative souls thrive on the unknown.
 But piercing that cosmic uncertainty in any journey imaginable—that’s your choice.
 Your vision.
 But the genre, the style, the passion, the energy, the suspense and revelation—that’s all you.